manjunathck80/manjunathck80/README.md

 - 👋 Hi, I’m @manjunathck80
 - 👀 I’m interested in learning serverless deployment
 - 🌱 I’m currently learning serverless
-- 💞️ I’m looking to collaborate on other similar users
+- 💞️ I’m looking to collaborate with other similar users
 - 📫 How to reach me : manjunathck@gmail.com

 <!---